someweisguy/esp_dmx/README.md

 If a request for a PID that does not have a registered callback is received, the DMX driver will automatically respond with an `RDM_RESPONSE_NACK_REASON` response citing `RDM_NR_UNKNOWN_PID`.
 Registering a callback which is already defined will overwrite the previously registered callback.
 Callbacks which are registered cannot be unregistered.

 The RDM standard defines several parameter responses that are required by all RDM compliant devices.
 These functions are automatically registered when the DMX driver is installed.
 This is needed to ensure that all RDM responders created with this library are compliant with the RDM specification.
+The list of the RDM-required parameters can be found in the [appendix](#parameter-ids).

 Parameters which are registered may be get or set using getter and setter functions.
 Parameters which support the `RDM_CC_GET_COMMAND` command class have a getter function prefixed prefixed with `rdm_get_` and parameters which support `RDM_CC_SET_COMMAND` have a setter function prefixed with `rdm_set_`.
 These getters and setters return true if the value was successfully gotten or set.

-Some parameters, such as `RDM_PID_DMX_START_ADDRESS` are copied to non-volatile storage to ensure the values are saved after the ESP32 is power-cycled. <!--TODO: how are NVS parameters initialized to their default values?-->
+Some parameters, such as `RDM_PID_DMX_START_ADDRESS` are copied to non-volatile storage to ensure the values are saved after the ESP32 is power-cycled.
+The values are copied to NVS when set using the parameter's `rdm_set_` function or when receiving a valid SET request.

 ```c
 uint16_t dmx_start_address;